-As a starting point to investigating whether acquisition plan announcements are informative, we employ a univariate event-day approach and assess the immediate abnormal stock market reactions to acquisition plan announcements.
-We take the view that a significant abnormal market reaction to the announcement of acquisition plans suggests that capital market participants' expectations or beliefs about a firm's subsequent acquisitions (or acquisition likelihoods) has changed, and hence, acquisition plan announcements are deemed informative.
+As a starting point to investigating whether acquisition plan announcements are informative, we employ a univariate event-day approach and assess the immediate abnormal stock market reaction to acquisition plan announcements.
+We take the view that a significant abnormal market reaction to the announcement of acquisition plans suggests that capital market participants' expectations or beliefs about a firm's subsequent acquisitions (or acquisition likelihoods) have changed, and hence, acquisition plan announcements are deemed informative.

-There are at least two reasons why acquisition plan announcements could be uninformative to market participants.
+However, there are at least two reasons why acquisition plan announcements could be uninformative to market participants.
 First, as indicated earlier, acquisition plan information is qualitative (and hence, less verifiable) and, therefore, may be perceived as "cheap talk" or noncredible.
-Second, acquisition plans may not reveal information incremental to the market participants' existing information set if i) acquisition plan announcing firms are simply rehashing public or old information, or ii) market participants already anticipate subsequent acquisitions by firms announcing acquisition plans-note that our earlier results suggest that ex-ante acquisition likelihood of acquisition-planning firms is higher relative to other firms.
+Second, acquisition plans may not reveal information incremental to the market participants' existing information set if i) acquisition plan announcing firms are simply rehashing public or old information, or ii) market participants already anticipate subsequent acquisitions by firms announcing acquisition plans-note that our earlier univariate analyses suggest that ex-ante acquisition likelihood of acquisition-planning firms is higher relative to other firms.
 Therefore, whether the announcement of acquisition plans contains incremental value-relevant information for capital market participants is an open empirical question.

 There is no theoretical reason for why investors would necessarily respond positively to the announcement of acquisition plans.
 That is, these announcements could be perceived as either good news or bad news for investors.
-For instance, a firm announcing that it plans to make acquisitions as a means of executing corporate strategy could convey to the market that it has poor internal growth opportunities.
+For instance, a firm announcing its acquisition plans as a means of executing its corporate strategy could convey to the market that it has poor internal growth opportunities.
 In that case, the acquisition plan announcement is expected to be greeted with negative stock price reactions.
-However, another firm announcing its acquisition plan could experience a positive market reaction because it communicates a strategy to acquire market share quickly to potentially accommodate growth arising from a positive shock to its productivity.
+However, another firm announcing its acquisition plan could experience a positive market reaction because it could communicate a strategy to acquire market share quickly to potentially accommodate growth arising from a positive shock to its productivity.
 Finally, according to the "unraveling" hypothesis, in equilibrium, firms with the most "favorable" information provide new forward-looking strategic information (e.g., Koessler and Renault, 2012; Bond and Zeng, 2022).
-If investors agree with the firm that the information is favorable, acquisition plan announcements are expected to be greeted with positive market reactions.
-On the contrary, if investors disagree with the firm or market participants already predict future acquisitions by acquisition-planning firms, then plan announcements are not expected to reveal any incremental information, resulting in insignificant market reactions.
-We confirm in Appendix Table 2 that the average signed market reactions are economically small.
+If investors agree with the firm that the information is favorable, acquisition plan announcements are then expected to be greeted with positive market reactions.
+Appendix Table 2 shows that the average signed market reactions to acquisition plan announcements are economically small.